mahkoh/spotblock/README.md

 Note that, while libsystemd is a dependency, you can use spotblock even if you're not using systemd as your init system.

-spotblock only works if you're using pulseaudio and requires a running dbus daemon.
+spotblock only works if you're using pulseaudio or pipewire and requires a running dbus daemon.

 ### Building